 During the “Mad Men” era, bosses got away with such, and women thought it the price of a life outside the kitchen.
 No more.
 Women no longer think this is OK.
 Professors even lose tenure over this clearly sexist and illegal behavior these days.
 We’ve come a long way on the road to equality on this front.
-Lawyers don’t settle such claims for a few months’ salary and a promise of silence.
+A sexual harassment lawyer would no longer settle such claims for a few months’ salary and a promise of silence.

 No one knows right now if this is the kind of sexual harassment that Herman Cain is accused of, but I doubt it.
 For one thing, several others have claimed they witnessed the harassment of the women in question, and such bold threats aren’t often made over the dinner table in a restaurant with observers.

 But then there is the other kind of sexual harassment, the behavior that makes the workplace uncomfortable, that creates an environment that is hostile to women in general, or just to one person because of her (or his) sex, gender, race or ethnicity.
 Everyone agrees that workplaces ought not to differentiate between actors simply because of their sex, gender, race or ethnicity.

 But beyond that, when sex and gender are involved, we often get into a “he said/she said” dialogue.
 For example, he believed the jokes were simply funny and created a more friendly setting; she believed they were offensive and created an us (the boys) versus them (her or her and other women) organizational climate where she was always going to be outside the loop, outside informal conversations and social networks that mattered.